 Cakes are required to be labelled with their name.
 You must ensure that the description is true and accurate; some examples are below:

-Cornish pasties and traditional Cumberland sausages have been accredited with protected status.
+Cornish pasties and traditional Cumberland sausages (among others) have been accredited with protected status.
 Any products using this name must comply with the compositional and/or origin requirements.
-More information on protected food names is available on the GOV.UK website.
+More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.